Driver CPC? What does it mean?

 ALL professional drivers must hold a Driver Certificate of Professional Competence (Driver CPC) qualification.

-These existing drivers only received their driver qualification card once they had completed their initial 35 hours of periodic CPC training.
+These existing drivers only received their driver qualification card once they had completed their initial 35 hours of periodic training.

 All drivers are then required to complete 35 hours of periodic training every five years to ensure compliancy.

-How do I take my CPC Drivers Qualification?
+How do I take my Drivers Qualification?

-Initial CPC Driver Training
+Initial Training

 Module One – Driver Theory test